Just what is Microsoft Intune, and how can it help your organization?

 5. Intune lets you issue limited-use shared tablets with your employees.

 There are a number of instances where employees need to have a device, like a tablet, to do their jobs.
-For instance, you may have noticed a number of retail employees carrying tablets around to be able to check inventory, or process a sale, or otherwise assist a customer.
-These tablets are usually in limited-use mode, allowing the employees to only access the app(s) needed to do their job.
+For instance, you may have noticed a number of retail employees carrying tablets around to be able to check inventory, process a sale, or otherwise assist a customer.
+These tablets are usually in limited-use mode, allowing the employees only to access the app(s) needed to do their job.

-Similar to the corporate-owned phones we discussed earlier, Intune lets you bulk provision, secure, and manage iOS and Android tablets to run in limited-use mode that will be shared among your employees.
+Similar to the corporate-owned phones we discussed earlier, Intune lets you bulk provision, secure, and manage iOS and Android tablets to run in a limited-use mode that will be shared among your employees.

 6. With Intune, you can limit employee access to corporate data only to devices that you control.

 Have your employees ever used a public kiosk to access their corporate data (for instance, used a public computer at a trade show or in a hotel lobby to sign into their email)?

 Intune and Microsoft Enterprise Mobility + Security lets you limit the access to your corporate data to only devices that your organization manages.
 With Intune, you can give conditional access to your employees based on if the device is corporate-owned if it’s part of a BYOD program that your organization allows or other criteria.
 Intune also allows for app-based conditional access as well.

 🗞️ 📥 Get IT news & updates sent right to your inbox